medavox/ktorio.github.io/clients/http-client/1engines.md

 In the case of the JVM, the default engine is resolved with a ServiceLoader, getting the first one available sorted in alphabetical order.
 Thus depends on the artifacts you have included.

-For native, the engine detected during static linkage.
-Please provide one of the native engines in artifacts.
+For native, the engine is detected during static linkage.
+Please provide one of the native engines in the artifacts.

-For js, it uses the predefined one.
+For JS, it uses the predefined one.

 ## Configuring engines

 {: #configuring}

-Ktor HttpClient lets you configure the parameters of each engine by calling:
+The Ktor HttpClient lets you configure the parameters of each engine by calling:

 ```kotlin
 HttpClient(MyHttpEngine) {